ekandreas/bladerunner/readme.md

 composer update
 ```

-Using Testrunner and Docker the test should be exexuted with a single command:
+Using *Testrunner* (required-dev package) and Docker the test should be exexuted with a single command:
 ```bash
 vendor/bin/dep testrunner
 ```